Settlement Models for Agentic Work: Buyer Guide for Serious AI Teams

 Settlement Models for Agentic Work through a buyer guide lens: when to use prepay, postpay, escrow, holdbacks, or staged settlement for autonomous work.

-- Settlement Models for Agentic Work is fundamentally about when to use prepay, postpay, escrow, holdbacks, or staged settlement for autonomous work.
+- Settlement Models for Agentic Work is fundamentally about solving when to use prepay, postpay, escrow, holdbacks, or staged settlement for autonomous work.

 - The main control layer is commercial model and incentive design.